Introduction to WKWebView

 </dict>

 After adding keys to info.plist, run the app again and you will see web page, i.e. apple website gets loaded but activity indicator is still animating.
-WKWebView does not offer delegate methods like UIWebView to let us know that when weview starts loading the page and when webview stops loading.
+WKWebView does not offer delegate methods like UIWebView does to let app knows that when weview starts loading the page and when webview stops loading.
 To solve this problem, we need to take use of isLoading property which a KVO compliant in WKWebView, it means that its isLoading is a KVO property and will transmit notification whenever the value of isLoading property of WKWebView gets changed,

 Detect WKWebView start and stop loading events for url or web page